Pluviolithic/mh-recipe-optimizer/README.md

     * You may have to run `pip install lxml` as well.

 ## Running the Script
 `Python3 optimize.py Full Item Name` (as of right now, the program does not accept partial or lowercase names).
+Names with special characters like ' need to be surrounded in double quotes (e.g. `Python3 optimize.py "Draedon's Gauntlet"`).
 You can use arguments such as `-r` to optimize based on rarity, `-s` to optimize based on shard sell value, -b to optimize for shard buy cost, or `-a` to include advanced reborns.
 For those users who are interested in seeing more of what's going on under the hood, use the `-p` option and scroll up through the output.
 Multiple flags to change weight (i.e. `-s` and `-b`) used simultaneously will work, but relative scaling in the game may cause it to yield unhelpful results.
 You may add items to an exclude list in `exclude.txt`.
 All the slipstreams are excluded by default.
 Feel free to modify as needed.
 Syntax rules for exclusion are explained in the file comments.

 ## Examples